Iran–Israel proxy conflict

-The Iran–Israel proxy conflict, also known as the Iran–Israel Cold War, is an ongoing proxy war between Iran and Israel.
+Iran and Israel have been engaged in a proxy conflict since 1985.
 In the Israeli–Lebanese conflict, Iran has supported Lebanese Shia militias, most notably Hezbollah.
-In the Israeli-Palestinian conflict, Iran has backed Palestinian groups such as Hamas.
+In the Israeli–Palestinian conflict, Iran has backed Palestinian groups such as Hamas.
+(Note: Sometimes included in the "Axis of Resistance".)
 Israel has supported Iranian rebels, conducted airstrikes against Iranian allies in Syria, assassinated Iranian nuclear scientists, and directly attacked Iranian forces in Syria.
-In 2024 the proxy war escalated to a series of direct confrontations between the two countries, and in June 2025, the Iran–Israel war began, involving the United States.
+In 2024 the proxy war escalated to a series of direct confrontations between the two countries, and in June 2025, they fought a 12-day war, involving the United States.
+In 2026, Israel and the United States again engaged in another conflict against Iran in the 2026 Iran war, which caused series of spillovers in Iranian strikes on Arab countries and the 2026 Strait of Hormuz crisis.

 Motivated by the periphery doctrine, Imperial Iran and Israel had close relations, seeing Arab powers as a common threat.
 After the 1979 Islamic revolution, Iran cut off relations, but covert ties continued during the subsequent Iran–Iraq War.
 Iran trained and armed Hezbollah to resist the Israel's 1982 invasion of Lebanon, and continued to back Shia militias throughout the Israeli occupation of Southern Lebanon.
-Even before 1979, Iranian Islamists had materially supported the Palestinians; after 1979 Iran attempted relations with the Palestine Liberation Organization, and later with Palestinian Islamic Jihad and Hamas.
+Even before 1979, Iranian Islamists had materially supported the Palestinians; after 1979 Iran attempted to form close relations with the Palestine Liberation Organization, and later with Palestinian Islamic Jihad and Hamas.
 Israel fought a war with Hezbollah in 2006.
 Israel has fought several wars with Palestinians in and around the Gaza Strip: in 2008–2009, 2012, 2014, 2021 and since 2023.
 The 1982 Lebanon War and Gaza war have been the deadliest wars of the Arab–Israeli conflict.

 Various reasons have been given for the Iran–Israel conflict.
 Iran and Israel had previously enjoyed warm ties due to common threats, but by the 1990s the USSR had dissolved and Iraq had been weakened.
 Iranian Islamists have long championed the Palestinian people, whom they perceive as oppressed.
 Scholars believe that by supporting the Palestinians, Iran seeks greater acceptance among Sunnis and Arabs, both of whom dominate the Middle East.
 At times, Iran has supported the one-state and the two-state solution as a response to the plight of Palestinians, while the country has also used more inflammatory language to predict Israel's demise.
 Israel sees Iran as an existential threat.
 Israel has accused Iran of harboring genocidal intentions, while Iran has accused Israel of conducting a genocide in Gaza.
 Consequently, Israel has sought sanctions and military action against Iran to stop it from acquiring nuclear weapons.
 News outlets expressed how Iranian proxy militias stayed largely silent and left Iran "isolated in war" during the 2025 war with Israel.